Metronoid/chronicler/content/systems/conditions/Conditions.md

 # Conditions

-Conditions represent ways in which the story has affected a character, and what he can do to move past those events.
-Players don’t buy Conditions.
-Instead, events in the game apply them and they remain until certain resolution criteria are met.
-A character can only have one instance of a particular Condition unless each applies to a distinctly different circumstance — for example, he may be Informed about both the occult symbol he stayed up all night to research and the inner workings of the corporation he infiltrated.
-He’d resolve each independently.

-Characters can gain Conditions as a result of many events or circumstances.
-A player can choose to bring a relevant Condition into play whenever he rolls an exceptional success.
-Breaking points can also cause Conditions as the character deals with the ravages of a harsh and terrifying world.
-Spirit Numina, vampiric Disciplines, and other supernatural powers can inflict Conditions on their unfortunate victims.
-Finally, the Storyteller can bring a Condition into play whenever it would heighten the drama of the story, or when it would make sense as the result of a character’s actions.

-The listed resolutions for each Condition are the most common ways to end its effects; other actions may also resolve it if they would reasonably cause the Condition’s effects to end.
-Players should work with the Storyteller to determine Condition resolution.
-When a character resolves a Condition, the player takes a Beat.
-However, if a Condition has a natural time limit and then fades away, he doesn’t take a Beat — just waiting the Condition out isn’t enough to resolve it.

-Some Conditions are marked as Persistent.
-These Conditions typically last for a long time, and can only be resolved permanently with a specific and impressive effort.
-Once per chapter, a player can gain a Beat when a Persistent Condition impacts his character’s life.
+Conditions are ways the story has affected a character and what they must do to overcome them.
+They are not purchased, but rather, are applied by events in the game and remain until resolved.
+A character can have multiple instances of a Condition if they pertain to different circumstances.
+Conditions can be gained through exceptional success, breaking points, supernatural powers, or the Storyteller.
+Resolution is usually achieved through the listed methods, but other actions may also work if they end the Condition's effects.
+Players and the Storyteller determine resolution.
+Resolving a Condition earns a Beat, except for those with a natural time limit.
+Some Conditions, marked as Persistent, last longer and can only be resolved with a significant effort.
+A player can earn a Beat per chapter when a Persistent Condition affects their character.

 ## Condition Sources

-Each condition has a source from which it originates, the source depicts the origin of the condition and how it can be resolved.
+Each condition has a source indicating its origin and how it can be resolved.
+Some sources have a type which represents a specific type of origin.
+Such as a condition with a source of Damage (head) meaning damage done to the head.

-### Sources
+### **Sources:**

-**Damage (type)**: Lethal damage
+**Damage (type)**: Lethal damage\
-**Failure (type)**: Failing a roll
+**Failure (type)**: Failed roll\
-**Success (type)**: Succeeding a roll
+**Success (type)**: Successful roll\
-**Breaking Point**: Suffering a breaking point **Supernatural**: Experiencing the supernatural **Addiction**: Caused by having an addiction **Natural**: These happen naturally over time
+**Breaking Point**: Experiencing a breaking point\
+**Supernatural**: Exposure to the supernatural\
+**Addiction**: Result of addiction\
+**Natural**: Occur naturally over time

-## Obtaining beats
+## **Earning Beats**
-Each condition has a chance to give you a beat when it causes you to fail a roll
+Conditions can result in a beat when they cause a failed roll.

-## Resolving Conditions
+## **Resolving Conditions**

-Conditions fall off when they are no longer applicable.
-This can be due to the object or entity that causes the condition being no longer around, or when a significant success or failure has been gained in theme with the source of the condition.
+Conditions fade when they are no longer relevant, either because the source is no longer present or a significant success or failure is achieved in line with the condition's origin.